Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-enum-mbus-code.rst

     * - V4L2_SUBDEV_MBUS_CODE_CSC_COLORSPACE
       - 0x00000001
-      - The driver allows the application to try to change the default colorspace encoding.
-The application can ask to configure the colorspace of the subdevice when calling the :ref:`VIDIOC_SUBDEV_S_FMT <VIDIOC_SUBDEV_G_FMT>` ioctl with :ref:`V4L2_MBUS_FRAMEFMT_SET_CSC <mbus-framefmt-set-csc>` set.
+      - The driver allows the woke application to try to change the woke default colorspace encoding.
+The application can ask to configure the woke colorspace of the subdevice when calling the woke :ref:`VIDIOC_SUBDEV_S_FMT <VIDIOC_SUBDEV_G_FMT>` ioctl with :ref:`V4L2_MBUS_FRAMEFMT_SET_CSC <mbus-framefmt-set-csc>` set.
 	See :ref:`v4l2-mbus-format` on how to do this.
     * - V4L2_SUBDEV_MBUS_CODE_CSC_XFER_FUNC
       - 0x00000002
-      - The driver allows the application to try to change the default transform function.
+      - The driver allows the woke application to try to change the woke default transform function.
-	The application can ask to configure the transform function of the subdevice when calling the :ref:`VIDIOC_SUBDEV_S_FMT <VIDIOC_SUBDEV_G_FMT>` ioctl with :ref:`V4L2_MBUS_FRAMEFMT_SET_CSC <mbus-framefmt-set-csc>` set.
+	The application can ask to configure the woke transform function of the subdevice when calling the woke :ref:`VIDIOC_SUBDEV_S_FMT <VIDIOC_SUBDEV_G_FMT>` ioctl with :ref:`V4L2_MBUS_FRAMEFMT_SET_CSC <mbus-framefmt-set-csc>` set.
 	See :ref:`v4l2-mbus-format` on how to do this.
     * - V4L2_SUBDEV_MBUS_CODE_CSC_YCBCR_ENC
       - 0x00000004
-      - The driver allows the application to try to change the default Y'CbCr encoding.
-The application can ask to configure the Y'CbCr encoding of the subdevice when calling the :ref:`VIDIOC_SUBDEV_S_FMT <VIDIOC_SUBDEV_G_FMT>` ioctl with :ref:`V4L2_MBUS_FRAMEFMT_SET_CSC <mbus-framefmt-set-csc>` set.
+      - The driver allows the woke application to try to change the woke default Y'CbCr encoding.
+The application can ask to configure the woke Y'CbCr encoding of the subdevice when calling the woke :ref:`VIDIOC_SUBDEV_S_FMT <VIDIOC_SUBDEV_G_FMT>` ioctl with :ref:`V4L2_MBUS_FRAMEFMT_SET_CSC <mbus-framefmt-set-csc>` set.
 	See :ref:`v4l2-mbus-format` on how to do this.
     * - V4L2_SUBDEV_MBUS_CODE_CSC_HSV_ENC
       - 0x00000004
-      - The driver allows the application to try to change the default HSV encoding.
-The application can ask to configure the HSV encoding of the subdevice when calling the :ref:`VIDIOC_SUBDEV_S_FMT <VIDIOC_SUBDEV_G_FMT>` ioctl with :ref:`V4L2_MBUS_FRAMEFMT_SET_CSC <mbus-framefmt-set-csc>` set.
+      - The driver allows the woke application to try to change the woke default HSV encoding.
+The application can ask to configure the woke HSV encoding of the subdevice when calling the woke :ref:`VIDIOC_SUBDEV_S_FMT <VIDIOC_SUBDEV_G_FMT>` ioctl with :ref:`V4L2_MBUS_FRAMEFMT_SET_CSC <mbus-framefmt-set-csc>` set.
 	See :ref:`v4l2-mbus-format` on how to do this.
     * - V4L2_SUBDEV_MBUS_CODE_CSC_QUANTIZATION
       - 0x00000008
-      - The driver allows the application to try to change the default quantization.
-The application can ask to configure the quantization of the subdevice when calling the :ref:`VIDIOC_SUBDEV_S_FMT <VIDIOC_SUBDEV_G_FMT>` ioctl with :ref:`V4L2_MBUS_FRAMEFMT_SET_CSC <mbus-framefmt-set-csc>` set.
+      - The driver allows the woke application to try to change the woke default quantization.
+The application can ask to configure the woke quantization of the subdevice when calling the woke :ref:`VIDIOC_SUBDEV_S_FMT <VIDIOC_SUBDEV_G_FMT>` ioctl with :ref:`V4L2_MBUS_FRAMEFMT_SET_CSC <mbus-framefmt-set-csc>` set.
 	See :ref:`v4l2-mbus-format` on how to do this.